Laquon Treadwell Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Season Stats

-- Treadwell has put together a 323-yard campaign so far (21.5 receiving yards per game), hauling in 24 balls on 40 targets.
+- Treadwell has put together 24 passes for 323 yards this season.
+He has been targeted 40 times, and puts up 21.5 yards per game.

-- Treadwell has been the target of 40 of his team's 545 passing attempts this season, or 7.3% of the target share.
+- So far this season, 7.3% of the 545 passes thrown by his team have gone Treadwell's way.

-- Treadwell has seen the ball thrown his way three times in the red zone this season, 7.0% of his team's 43 red zone pass attempts.
+- Treadwell (three red zone targets) has been the recipient of 7.0% of his team's 43 red zone pass attempts.

 - The Jaguars have thrown the ball in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
 This offensive attack ranks 32nd in the NFL in points scored.